 You will be starting on any of the six shapes on a note other than its root.
-Keep in mind it's all about the mood or distinct sound of each mode - that's the key, it's all about the sounds.
+Keep in mind it's all about the mood or distinct sound of each mode that's the key, it's all about the sounds.

 Besides knowing your major scale, (Ionian Mode), get proficient with the Aeolian Mode, Dorian Mode, Lydian, and then Mixolydian mode.
-These modes are used most often in blues and rock and we will focus on them in the coming pages of this eBook and in the video lessons.
+These modes are used most often in blues and rock and we will focus on them in the coming pages of this eBook.